AustinRochford/giphy-ipython-magic/README.md

 * The constant `RANDOM_ON_NO_MATCH` controls what happens when Giphy cannot match the given tag.
 If it is `False`, then a message is displayed.
 If it is `True`, a random GIF is shown instead.
 * The constant `MAX_RATING` controls the [rating](https://github.com/Giphy/GiphyAPI#parameters-4) of the GIF returned by Giphy.

+## Development

+Developers can test their changes to `giphy-ipython-magic` in many ways, but it may be easiest to use the accompanying `Vagrantfile`.  `vagrant up` will initialize a virtual machine with all of the necessary dependencies.
+After it completes, connect to the VM with `vagrant ssh` and run `PYTHONPATH=/vagrant ipython notebook --ip=0.0.0.0 --no-browser`.
+You can then access the IPython notebook server at `localhost:8888`.
+Running `%load_ext giphy_magic` will load the extension.
+Note that it is necessary to restart the IPython notebook server to test changes to the `giphy_magic` module.

 ## License and attribution

 This software is distributed under the [MIT License](https://raw.githubusercontent.com/AustinRochford/giphy-ipython-magic/master/LICENSE).
 If you can make money off of it, good for you!